vertica/VerticaPy/docs/source/user_guide_machine_learning_model_tracking.rst

     top_model.register("top_model_demo")

 When the model owner registers the model, its ownership changes to ``DBADMIN``, and the previous owner receives ``USAGE`` privileges.
 Registered models are referred to by their registered_name and version.
-Only DBADMIN or a user with the MLSUPERVISOR role can change the status of a registered model.
+Only ``DBADMIN`` or a user with the ``MLSUPERVISOR`` role can change the status of a registered model.
 We have provided the :py:func:`~verticapy.mlops.model_versioning.RegisteredModel` class in VerticaPy for working with registered models.

-We will now make a :py:func:`~verticapy.mlops.model_versioning.RegisteredModel` object for our recently registered model and change its status to "production".
+We will now make a :py:func:`~verticapy.mlops.model_versioning.RegisteredModel` object for our recently registered model and change its status to ``production``.
 We can then use the registered model for scoring.

 .. ipython:: python